Dr. Kathleen Ritzmann - DVM 2008

 2018 Outstanding Young Alumnus Award

-Dr. Kathleen Ritzmann, Madison, Nebraska, is the recipient of the 2018 Outstanding Young Alumnus Award for her notable achievements since graduating from Kansas State University.
-The award is presented by the K-State College of Veterinary Medicine and the K-State Veterinary Medical Alumni Association during the Alumni Awards Brunch at the Alumni Reunion Weekend held June 2.
+Dr. Kathleen Ritzmann, Madison, Nebraska, was the recipient of the 2018 Outstanding Young Alumnus Award for her notable achievements since graduating from Kansas State University.
+The award was presented by the K-State College of Veterinary Medicine and the K-State Veterinary Medical Alumni Association during the Alumni Awards Brunch at the Alumni Reunion Weekend held June 2, 2018.

 Dr. Ritzmann, along with her husband Dr. Jeffrey Korus, own and operate the Madison Country Veterinary Clinic.
 She earned both a Doctor of Veterinary Medicine degree and a Master of Public Health at Kansas State University in 2008.